 Haku Mease

-I am a trans nonbinary, disabled, and hard-of-hearing Japanese person with Hawaiian, Japanese, and White families.
+I am a trans nonbinary, disabled, and hard-of-hearing person whose families are Hawaiian, Japanese, and White.

-In my 12 years of community care work, my focus has been in supporting children, youth, adults, and families in comprehensive holistic resource access through a cultural and trauma informed lens.
+In my 14 years of community care work, my focus has been in supporting children, youth, adults, and families in comprehensive holistic resource access through a culturally and trauma informed lens.

 My therapeutic approach is rooted in a relational worldview that centers storytelling as a means to understand the threads of peoples stories.
 I do this through narrative therapy, internal family systems, somatic inquiry, and solutions-focused therapy.